 Managing people and groups

 To start managing people, click on the gear icon > Admin settings > People.
-You’ll see a list f all the people in your organization.
+You’ll see a list of all the people in your organization.

 Creating an account

 To add a new person, click Invite someone in the upper right corner.
-You’ll be prompted to enter their first and last names and their email address.
+You’ll be prompted to enter their email, and optionally their first and last names–only the email is required.

 Click Create to activate an account.
 An account becomes active once you click Create, even if the person never signs into the account.
 The account remains active until you deactivate the account.
 If you’re on a paid Metabase plan, all active accounts will count toward your user account total.
 If one person has more than one account, each account will count toward the total (see how billing works).